-The write address for the register bank used in the 2nd stage has to be the same as the read address used in the 1st stage; that is, if both $\mu$ I parts use the RB, both have to use the same address (the assembler will enforce this restriction).
-This is due to an early, silly mistake that I chose not to fix: there is a single $\mu$ I field that holds both addresses.
+The write address for the register bank used in the $2^{nd}$ stage has to be the same as the read address used in the $1^{st}$ stage; that is, if both μI parts use the RB, both have to use the same address (the assembler will enforce this restriction).
+This is due to an early, silly mistake that I chose not to fix: there is a single μI field that holds both addresses.

-This is a very annoying limitation that unduly complicates the microcode and wastes many microcode slots for no saving in hardware; I just did not want to make any major refactors until the project is working.
-As you can see in the VHDL source, the machine is prepared to use 2 independent address fields with little modification.
+This is a very annoying limitation that unduly complicates the microcode and wastes many microcode slots for no saving in hardware; the only reason not to improve this and use two independent field addresses is my personal design style of 'no major changes until design is finished and working'.
+In fact, as you can see in the VHDL source, the machine is prepared to use 2 independent address fields with little modification.
 I may do this improvement and others in a later version, but only when I deem the design 'finished' (since the design as it is already exceeds my modest performance target).